 What genetic diagnostics can offer patients with Ear-Nose-Throat diseases

 Numerous genes are implicated in hereditary hearing loss and deafness.
 Pathogenic variants in any of these genes may present a cause of hereditary hearing loss and deafness.
 Therefore, the success of genetic counseling and risk assessment greatly depends on accurate and specific determination of the genetic diagnosis.
 Together with clinical diagnosis, genetic diagnosis is key to understanding the inheritance pattern and prognosis of the disease.
-Genetic diagnostics is the most efficient way to subtype these diseases, and provides the necessary information to make confident individualized treatment and management decisions.
+Genetic diagnostics is the most efficient way to subtype these diseases.
+It provides the necessary information to make confident individualized treatment and management decisions.
 Additionally, genetic diagnosis can help in family planning.

 A selection of our ear, nose & throat panels